Have LLMs Reopened the Pandora's Box of AI-Generated Fake News?: Related Work

 Prior work on fake news detection can be organized into three approaches. \textit{(i) Linguistic-based} to identify lexical, grammatical, and psychological features of fake news \cite{conroy2015automatic, zhang2018structured, mahyoob2020linguistic, aich2022demystifying}. \textit{(ii) Network-based} for tracking social engagements and modeling the social context of fake news \cite{conroy2015automatic, shu2017fake, wu2023decor}. \textit{(iii) Knowledge-based} which involves manual/automatic fact-checking and source credibility validation \cite{zhou2020survey}.

 \textbf{Detecting LLM-generated fake news.} The rise of LLMs has made fake news generation alarmingly easy \cite{kreps2022all, xu2023combating, pan2023risk}, with LLMs outperforming humans in crafting convincing false narratives \cite{zhao2023more}.
 Whether through basic prompts, chain-of-thought techniques, or adversarial attacks \cite{wang2023implementing, zou2023universal}, LLM-generated misinformation proves to be more challenging for humans to detect than that created by humans \cite{chen2023can}.
-At the same time, LLMs also represent an opportunity to advance fake news detection \cite{chen2023combating, lucas2023fighting, wang2024monolingual}.
-However, current state-of-the art fake news detection models perform poorly when faced with LLM-generated fake news \cite{wu2024fake}, and even LLMs themselves struggle to identify their own fake news \cite{jiang2024disinformation, jiang2024catching}, signaling they are not yet ready to play a meaningful role in the evolving battle against AI-generated fake news \cite{da2024llm}.
+At the same time, LLMs also represent an opportunity to advance fake news detection \cite{chen2023combating, lucas2023fighting}.
+However, current state-of-the art fake news detection models perform poorly when faced with LLM-generated fake news \cite{wu2024fake}, and even LLMs themselves may not be able to reliably identify their own fake news \cite{jiang2024disinformation, jiang2024catching}, signaling that they are not yet ready to play a meaningful role in the evolving battle against AI-generated fake news \cite{da2024llm}.

 \textbf{Human-LLM Collaboration for Fake News Generation.} More recent techniques involve a collaboration between humans and LLMs to generate more coherent fake news stories, e.g., \cite{su2023adapting} create fake news that include both human-written and machine-generated real and fake content. \cite{sun2023med} use LLMs to add fake sentences to real articles. \cite{jiang2024disinformation} prompt ChatGPT to merge one real and one fake human-written article. \cite{pan2023risk} modify real articles by using LLMs to insert incorrect answers to related questions.
 However, these studies do not evaluate the ability of humans to detect fake news generated by LLMs in collaboration with humans.
 Hence, in this paper, we compare the ability of both LLMs and humans to detect fake news generated through human-LLMs collaboration.